-If I asked you what are the traits of a good Product Backlog you might answer that it should be complete, detailed, well organized, etc. However, in the light of previous paragaraphs we see that creating big, detailed backlogs might not always be the best approach.
+If I asked you what are the traits of a good Product Backlog you might answer that it should be complete, detailed, well organized, etc. However, in light of previous paragraphs, we see that creating big, detailed backlogs might not always be the best approach.

 Big Backlogs means Big Batches.